ateeqdev/web3_of_the_day/README.md

 Journal of my learning progress in blockchain

+#### April 27, 2022 (Day 113): UniSwap Algorithm

+Learned about Uniswap algorithm, AMM, and Liquidity Providers.
+Need to learn more

 #### April 26, 2022 (Day 112): Quickswap Interface

 Paused the work on ICO.
 Started implementing interface of QuickSwap